malaysia-ai/pretrain-text-dataset/processing/README.md

 2. `url_dataset`: URL of the JSONL file containing data to be processed (script only handles JSONL files).
 3. `master_folder`: Absolute path to the master directory where the deduplication process will occur.
 4. `dataset_with_link`: Format {dataset_name},{dataset_url} {dataset_name02},{dataset_url02}
+5. `text_key`: To add own custom key if you encounter an issue `dataset not in standard key-value. must have ...`